theakshayraj/terraform-aws-drupal/README.md

 online and be available quickly.
 It not only simplifies deployment of new instances but is especially useful when an instance is part of an Auto Scaling group and is responding to a spike in load.
 If the instance takes too long to be ready, it defeats the purpose of dynamic scaling.

+## DRUPAL
+Drupal login page installed using composer and drush.

+#### Composer
+can be used to manage Drupal and all dependencies (modules, themes, libraries).
+#### Drush
+Drush is a command line shell and Unix scripting interface for Drupal.

 ## MODULE WORKFLOW